 Has your business ever been audited?
 Undergoing the scrutinizing eyes of the Internal Revenue Service (IRS) is no walk in the park, but preparing your records thoroughly can help you in surviving a small business IRS audit.

 Most business owners would agree that being audited by the IRS is a tedious and complicated matter.
-On top of making sure that all your business financial records are in order and that you are conforming to the rules of accounting for small business, you should also be able to explain the records on your own.
+On top of making sure that all your business financial records are in order and that you are conforming to the rules of accounting for small business, you should also make sure to explain the records on your own.

-Cloud accounting software such as Xero and QuickBooks cut the time spent on bookkeeping activities, minimizes data entry errors and allows you to access your files 24/7.
-Moreover, using cloud accounting to manage your books also makes it easier for the auditors to look through your record and assess your business financial data.
+Cloud accounting software such as Xero and QuickBooks can cut the time spent on bookkeeping activities, minimize data entry errors and allow you to access your files 24/7.
+Moreover, using cloud accounting software to manage your books also makes it easier for the auditors to look through your record and assess your business financial data.

 If you are yet to adhere to this recommendation, now might be the perfect time to go ahead with the shift.
-The primary reason why you should separate your accounts is to avoid confusion and discrepancies - whether intentional or not - as you go about in preparing for a small business audit.
+The primary reason why you should separate your accounts is to avoid confusion and discrepancies - whether intentional or not - as you go about in preparing for a small business tax audit.

-Keep an audit trail.
+Keep an Audit Trail

 Whatever you do, do not forget to prepare an audit trail.
 Also known as an audit log, it gives a documented history of a transaction which makes it more manageable for you and the auditors when tracing financial data.
 Having an audit trail is a great indicator that the financial records of your business are well-managed.